Tunnelbliick/notosu-doc/src/content/docs/sprites/nonarrow.md

 ```

 After making these changes, your storyboard will use the new non-arrow skins without unnecessary rotations, ensuring that your custom skins display correctly during gameplay.

+In the future this step will probably be replaced by a flag, but i suggest on sticking to Arrows for more complex modcharts.

 ## Final Steps